jpotts18/retrosync/README.md

 ###Setup
 You'll need to setup Active Android first in your app before using RetroSync.
 You can find those instructions on their [GitHub page](https://github.com/pardom/ActiveAndroid).

+Until this library is put into some kind of public repository it can be used by adding it as a module to any android project.
+Simply go into ```Project Settings -> + Module -> Gradle Module -> Install gradle dependencies.```

 ###Model
 In your model class, you'll want to extend SyncModel and expose all the fields that you want to save locally.